-Edible weeds are all around us, often unassuming, always resilient, humble, and beneficial.
-These 12 edible and medicinal backyard weeds are easy to forage for, as most are wild plants you have likely seen your whole life without realizing how amazing they are.
-Learn and benefit from these wild-growing, strong, nutritious, edible, and medicinal weeds!
+Edible weeds are all around us, often unassuming, always resilient, and humble.
+These 12 edible and useful backyard weeds are easy to forage for.
+Most are wild plants you have likely seen your whole life without realizing how amazing they are.
+Learn all about these wild-growing, strong, edible, and useful weeds!

 Wildcrafting Weeds